tiepdotme/serenade-wind/_posts/2020-09-03-pantry-proteins.md

 Based on the success of the creole salmon cakes, I thought I would try my hand again at a creole crabcake.
 Here's [the recipe](/posts/canned-food-recipes/), but substitute salmon for crab.

+*Ingredients:*

+ - 1/2 cup Japanese mayonnaise (Kewpie)
+ - 2 eggs
+ - 1 cup of celery, minced
+ - 1/2 cup spring onion, minced
+ - 1/2 cup cilantro, minced
+ - 1/2 teaspoon black pepper
+ - 1/2 teaspoon [Sunny Caribbee](https://sunnycaribbee.com/) Jerk spice seasoning

+ - 1 (8 oz) can crab
+ - 1 cup panko bread crumbs

+*Directions:*

+Drain crab and set aside.
+In a large bowl add minced vegetables, all the spices, mayonnaise and eggs, mix well.
+Fold in crab and panko bread crumbs.

+Form into 4 patties or you could make appetizer size if desired.

+Heat about 4 tablespoons of olive oil in a skillet over medium heat, add patties in brown for about 4-5 minutes per side until nice and golden brown.

+Finish in the oven 350 degrees for 10 minutes.

 {% assign pwimg="dhn-canned-clam-chowder" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}